 SUZANNE: 2011, AGE 47

 My Loving Family and Friends.
 My name is Suzanne, single and have no children.
-I’m a flight attendant and a wilderness lover.
+I’m a flight attendant and a wilderness lover but I have had it much of my life.
 I live in beautiful Alaska.
 Last week, I felt pressure in my left abdomen and went to the doctor.
-After doing many CA125 authentic blood tests and two surgeries, I am diagnosed with ovarian cancer.
-Another HPV Variant test showed that I had the virus and a dangerous version at that.
+After doing many CA125 authentic blood sampling and two surgeries, I am diagnosed with ovarian cancer.
+Another HPV Variant test showed that I had the virus and a dangerous version at that which didn’t produce warts or skin tags.
+The dangerous HPV variant revealed itself with ridges and welts inside of me.

 This was shocking news as I am always healthy and active.
 My friends and family have surrounded me with their love and support.
 I have many highs and lows.
 I still feel like I’m dreaming and want to wake up.
 I’m home recovering from surgery, surrounded by love from my friends, family, and dog, Boo Boo.